 ‘Ça va – cette fois-ci,’ the Headmaster says, turning to Taïga, ‘I have promised your grandmother lunch at the Bistro.
 Shall we…?’

 He gestures towards the doorway and Taïga follows them.
-She turns to look at Louis, but he’s already sitting at the piano again, reading the piano score.
+She turns to look at Louis, but he’s already sitting at the piano again, concentrated on reading the piano score.

 François drives them to the small town, parking smoothly between two cars along one of the streets leading to the market place.

 They have lunch outside, a new experience for Taïga.
 Eating on the porch at home doesn’t really count.
 She enjoys the bright colors and the sunshine but it’s very warm and her cardigan itches.
 Luckily the parasol provides some shadow and relief from the heat, as she doesn’t dare take it off.

 The food is bizarre and she moves it around her plate.
 She’s not hungry and Granny is behaving so strangely.
 She watches her smiling and fluttering her eyelashes, laughing at something the Headmaster just said.
 Could her grandmother be in love with him?
 She cringes at them smiling blissfully at each other.

 Back at school after the never-ending lunch, Granny continues discussing with Monsieur Lambert, but Taïga doesn’t listen, their reminiscing about the “good old times” is soooo boring.